Introduction

 The deeper danger is that such actions normalize military solutions to political disagreements.
 If the President can silence dissent through force in California, what precedent does that set?
 What impact would it have on the rest of the country?

-Protesters in Los Angeles and around the country are not criminals—they are citizens, exercising their constitutional right to dissent.
+Protesters in Los Angeles and around the country are not criminals.
+They are citizens (more on this later in the week) exercising their constitutional right to dissent.
 Trump’s military response must be condemned not only as overreach but as a step toward autocracy.

 Democratic leaders must urgently act to reaffirm the primacy of civilian governance.
 Congress should investigate the legality of the deployment.
 Courts should challenge its constitutionality.
 And citizens must continue to organize, protest, and speak—because silence in the face of militarized repression is complicity.